azrishrf/empire-sports/README.md

 # EMPIRE SPORTS

-EMPIRE SPORTS is a website that shows the product catalog of gadget product sold by CGI.
-This website is intentionally for my educational purpose to learn HTML, CSS and JavaScript in Web Development course in my university.
+Empire Sports is a website that sells sports goods and equipment at affordable prices.
+This website is for my educational purposes to learn HTML, CSS and JavaScript courses in Web Development at my university.

 [Visit here to see the website.](https://empire-sports.vercel.app)